ComradeProgrammer/Verilog_MIPS_CPU_BUAA/README.md

 Overview & Introduction
 -------
   This is a repository for the copy of submitted and accepted project files in the "Computer Organization" course in School of
 Computer Science and Engineering(SCSE),Beihang University.
-All the projects files in this repository are finished by Student Tang
-Jiaming in Class 17JXB06 during the autumn semester of 2018-2019(1st semester of Grade 2)</br>
+All the projects files in this repository are finished during the autumn semester of 2018-2019(1st semester of Grade 2)</br>
   This repository contains the following projects:</br>

   *Project3: